-In an override .prt, or using setParm(), or using an Object Tag in Design, you may override the basic bar width.
+In an override PRT, using setParm(), or using an object tag in Design, you may override the basic bar width.
 In that case, DocOrigin will use its internal knowledge of the relative bar widths in a given barcode type to produce the fixed-width rendering.
-For example, with barcode type Code 128, the internally known ratios, per the Code 128 spec are: 1:2:3:4 -DocOrigin applies those ratios to the overridden basic bar width.
+For example, with barcode type Code 128, the internally known ratios, per the Code 128 spec are: 1:2:3:4 -- DocOrigin applies those ratios to the overridden basic bar width.